What is a certified copy?

 - “I certify that this is a true likeness of the original”

 - Provide their telephone number and address

-- If the person is a member of a professional association, they may also choose to provide their membership number and association name.
+- If the person is a member of a professional association, it’s recommended they provide their membership number and association name.

 Ready to change names?

-If you're ready to start changing names, prioritise goverment records, including photo ID.
-Once you have updated ID, apply to change your name with all other companies.
-On average, a person has 18 organisations to notify after changing names.
-Some may require you to return a form, send a letter, email, call or visit a branch in person.
-Get the name change process explained in detail from over 500 organisations.
-You also get ready to send letters, emails and company's special name change forms.
+If you’re ready to start changing names, prioritise government records, including photo ID.
+Once you have updated your photo ID, apply to change your name with all other companies.
+Our customers have an average of 24 organisations to notify after changing names!
+We have over 650 organisations to choose from in our database.
+You’ll likely need to send a range of forms, letters and emails, plus visit one or two places in person.
+Get the name change process explained from over 650 organisations, saving HOURS of time wasted on hold!